celery/celery/docs/userguide/tasks.rst

           An integer starting at `0`.

 :is_eager: Set to :const:`True` if the task is executed locally in
-           the client, kand not by a worker.
+           the client, and not by a worker.

 :logfile: The file the worker logs to.
 See `Logging`_.

-:loglevel: The current loglevel used.
+:loglevel: The current log level used.

 :delivery_info: Additional message delivery information.
 This is a mapping
                 containing the exchange and routing key used to deliver this